 The primary contribution of this paper is in the introduction and analysis of the gossip model and the new directions it opens for building P2P mobile systems.
-We choose to introduce the subject using simplified model that allowed us in depth analysis.
-The analysis presented in this paper produced some interesting results which gives us insight into the characteristics of traveling in gossip networks.
+We choose to introduce the subject using a simplified model that allowed us in-depth analysis.
+The analysis presented in this paper produced some interesting results which give us insight into the characteristics of traveling in gossip networks.
 The introduction of information exchange leads to unique optimal routing policies.
 In this paper we will show that sometimes it is worth taking a detour to obtain more information about the state of the stochastic edges.
 The extra cost of the short detour can be compensated by the additional information gained, information that can improve the selection of the continuing path.
-Further more, we were able to quantify an optimal policy that balance between information gathering costs and path costs.
-Other main contribution is the regime state diagram we produced.
-Using the diagram one can determines the influence of gossiping on the traveling costs in different network characteristics.
+Furthermore, we were able to quantify an optimal policy that balances between information gathering costs and path costs.
+An other main contribution is the regime state diagram we produced.
+Using the diagram, one can determine the influence of gossiping on the traveling costs in different network characteristics.